 Late Arrivals: If you are more than 10 minutes late, you may lose the next 20 minutes to a drop-in client who arrived before you.
 If you are more than 30 minutes late, all of your appointment slot may be given away to the drop-in client.

-No Shows: If you miss an appointment without canceling in advance (i.e., if you are a “no show”), your appointment-making privileges will be automatically rescinded and will not be reactivated until you email the WCC’s director at <firstname.lastname@example.org>.
-Also, any pre-existing appointments you have during the next two weeks will be cancelled automatically.
+No Shows: If you miss an appointment without canceling in advance (i.e., if you are a “no show”), your appointment-making privileges will be automatically rescinded for one week.
+Also, any pre-existing appointments you have for one week will be cancelled automatically.

-If you are a no-show a second time, you will not be allowed to make another appointment for a month and any pre-existing appointments will be cancelled for that the rest of the semester or for two months (whichever is longer).
+If you are a no-show a second time, you will not be allowed to make another appointment for a month and any pre-existing appointments will be cancelled.
+If you are a no-show a third time, you will not be able to make an appointment for one month or the rest of the semester (whichever is longer) and any pre-existing appointments will be cancelled.
 This policy exists to prevent appointment slots from “going to waste” when other clients need them.